tomimulhartono/tomimulhartono.github.io/content/posts/cek-dan-validasi-data-jkn.md

 ![CEKATAN](/images/cekatan.png)

-As a Full Stack Developer at PT Motiolabs Digital Indonesia, I had the exciting opportunity to dive into a game-changing project: **CEKATAN**.
-This web application, crafted entirely by yours truly using **CodeIgniter 3** and **MySQL**, was developed from November to December 2023.

-**So, what’s CEKATAN all about?**

-CEKATAN is designed to **verify and validate BPJS (Badan Penyelenggara Jaminan Sosial) participant data in Bojonegoro Regency**.
-With this app, we ensure that JKN participant data is spot on, making the JKN program management smoother and more efficient.
+Ever wondered how tech can transform data verification?
+Enter **CEKATAN**—a web application I had the privilege to bring to life.
+Built with CodeIgniter 3 and MySQL over a whirlwind couple of months (November–December 2023), CEKATAN is here to tackle the complexities of BPJS (Badan Penyelenggara Jaminan Sosial) participant data in Bojonegoro Regency.

+Let’s dive into what makes CEKATAN a game-changer.

 ---

-## Key Features of CEKATAN
+## What’s CEKATAN All About?
-CEKATAN isn’t your run-of-the-mill data verification tool.
-Here’s what sets it apart:

-### 1. Participant Data Verification
-- Ensures JKN participant data is complete and accurate.
-- Identifies and flags any anomalies or inconsistencies.
-- Sends out notifications for any data that needs fixing.

-### 2. Document Management
-- Uploads and stores documents related to JKN participants.
-- Keeps documents organized and easy to manage.
-- Makes searching and accessing documents a breeze.

-### 3. Data Import and Export
-- Imports data from various sources effortlessly.
-- Exports validated data in multiple formats.
-- Simplifies data exchange with other systems.

-### 4. Premium Calculation
-- Calculates JKN premiums based on participant data.
-- Helps manage the JKN program’s finances efficiently.
-- Boosts overall system efficiency and effectiveness.
+CEKATAN (short for *Cek dan Validasi Data JKN Kabupaten Bojonegoro*) is your go-to solution for verifying and validating JKN participant data with ease and precision.
+Think of it as the backstage hero ensuring the data is accurate, complete, and ready to roll for smooth JKN program management.

 ---

-## How CEKATAN Makes a Difference
-CEKATAN has truly made an impact in Bojonegoro Regency’s JKN program:

-- **Data Accuracy:** Ensures reliable data for better decision-making and planning.
-- **Simplified Management:** A centralized system for hassle-free data management.
-- **Boosted Efficiency:** Automates processes to save time and resources.
+## CEKATAN’s Standout Features

+This isn’t just another data tool—it’s a powerhouse of features designed to simplify and supercharge the process:

+1. **Participant Data Verification**

+- Ensures every detail of JKN participant data is accurate.
+- Flags anomalies or inconsistencies like a pro.
+- Sends notifications to fix any data hiccups.

+2. **Document Management**

+- Upload, store, and manage participant documents effortlessly.
+- Keep everything organized and easy to find.
+- Search and access files in seconds.

+3. **Data Import and Export**

+- Seamlessly import data from various sources.
+- Export validated data in formats that suit your needs.
+- Make data sharing with other systems a breeze.

+4. **Premium Calculation**

+- Automatically calculate JKN premiums based on participant data.
+- Simplify financial management for the JKN program.

 ---

+## Why CEKATAN Matters

+Here’s the real impact CEKATAN brings to the table:

+- **Accuracy at Its Core:** Reliable data means better decisions and smoother planning.
+- **Streamlined Management:** A centralized system makes handling participant data a walk in the park.
+- **Efficiency Redefined:** Automation saves time and cuts down on resources—win-win!

+---

-## The Tech Behind the Magic
+## The Tech Behind CEKATAN

-CEKATAN was built with:
+Built to last, CEKATAN combines powerful tools and a lightweight framework:

 - **Framework:** CodeIgniter 3
 - **Database:** MySQL